The Drowned Man: Overview

 Set within the fictional "Temple Pictures", The Drowned Man was Punchdrunk's largest theatre installation, covering 200,000 sq ft., catering for up to 600 audience members per show with a cast of nearly 40.
 The production fell within several genres of theatre, including so-called site-specific theatre, promenade theatre, interactive theatre or immersive theatre.
 The audience members were free to roam around the sets at will, wearing white masks to distinguish themselves from the cast, and the narrative was communicated through a series of overlapping scenes blending the mediums of interpretive dance, contemporary dance and traditional acting.
-The show opened June 2013 and tickets run until 6 July 2014.
+The show opened June 2013 and tickets ran until 6 July 2014.

 Temple Pictures

 Temple Pictures was the name of the fictional Hollywood film studio which formed the setting and backdrop of the production.
 It was physically located at 31 London Street, London, next to Paddington Station, occupying four floors of the building that had previously been a Royal Mail sorting office.
 It was described within the fiction as the British outpost of major Hollywood studio Republic Pictures around the time period of the 1960s.
 The various sets and locations within the building represented internal and external locations both within Temple Pictures and also the outskirts of the town near which it was situated.
 The various locations included a desert, a saloon, a trailer park, a chapel, as well as several dressed sound stages and a Lynchian black and white chequerboard dancefloor.
 As in previous Punchdrunk shows, the audience was free to roam around and explore the sets in their own way, and the intricate detailing of the props and locations assisted the audience in picking up the threads of the narrative.
+A virtual tour has been crafted using thousands of photographs of Temple Studios, managing to capture the set in all of its intricate detail.